Imperial Cities: Berlin, Prague, Budapest, Vienna and Nuremberg by First Class Rail

 You have 2 full days to explore Vienna and visit some of the buildings and monuments that tell the story of this delightful European city.
 You might like to try and see the famous Spanish Riding School or head for Prater Park with its ferris wheel which featured in the film ‘The Third Man’ with Orson Welles.
 Alternatively discover the magnificent Baroque Belvedere Palace and the grandiose buildings that line the ‘Ringstrasse’, the fascinating inner ring road that you can travel along by tram.
 When you are ready for a break you should definitely try out one of Vienna’s traditional coffee houses to enjoy a Viennese coffee and cake.
 Then there are attractions further afield such as the evocative Schonbrünn Palace.

 Day 11 – Vienna to Nuremberg

 Today after a leisurely breakfast make your way back to Vienna Westbahnhof to board the high-speed ICE service to Nuremberg, during your journey you may like to have lunch on board.
-On arrival in this attractive city head for your overnight hotel, the highly-rated Hotel Victoria (3 star superior), ideally located just a one hundred metres from the station and close to the heart of this fascinating city.
+On arrival in this attractive city head for your overnight hotel, the highly-rated Hotel Victoria (4 star), ideally located just a hundred metres from the station and close to the heart of this fascinating city.